Tim-Jones24/Web-Scraping-Projects-Car-Sales-and-Mobile-Phone-Adverts/README.md

 * Requests: Sending HTTP requests to fetch web pages.

 ####  Key Insights and Capabilities:
-* The scripts allowed seamless scarping of structured data across multiple pages.
+* The scripts allowed seamless scraping of structured data across multiple pages.
 * Data is saved in user-friendly formats for further analysis or visualization.